Jagadishgollapalli/Android_Pro23/Readme.md

 **Application Information:** <br>
 Test Credentials:<br>
-•	Application should be able to navigate through all the layouts<br>
+•	Application should be able to navigate through all the layouts.<br>
-•	Application should be able to send the data to the database<br>
+•	Application should be able to send the data to the database.<br>
-•	Application should be able to fetch data from the database<br>
+•	Application should be able to fetch data from the database.<br>
-•	Application should store the data in the prescribed data in the database<br>
+•	Application should store the data in the prescribed data in the database.<br>
-•	Application must allow only one booking for a user<br>
+•	Application must allow only one booking for a user.<br>

   **Individual Contributions & Commits (Application Development Details)** <br>